terra-money/docs/docs/security.md

 ## Immunefi Bug Bounty Program

 [Anchor bug bounties](https://immunefi.com/bounty/anchor/) are available on [ImmuneFi's bug bounty platform](https://immunefi.com/bounty/anchor/).
-This bounty program applies to Anchor's smart contracts and app and is focused on preventing:&#x20;
+This bounty program applies to Anchor's smart contracts and app and focuses on preventing:&#x20;

 * Thefts and freezing of principal of any amount&#x20;
 * Thefts and freezing of unclaimed yield of any amount&#x20;